Commonly Asked Questions

 Who Qualifies for Spousal Maintenance in Texas?

-During divorce proceedings, either spouse may request spousal maintenance from the other.
-However, the Texas Family Code specifically limits the circumstances under which a Texas court may order spousal maintenance.
-A Texas court may order spousal maintenance only if the recipient spouse, upon divorce, will lack sufficient property, i.e. assets, to fulfill their basics needs, which the Texas Family Code describes as the spouse’s “minimum reasonable needs,” and at least one of the circumstances below exist:
+A Texas court may order spousal maintenance only if the recipient spouse, upon divorce, will lack sufficient property, i.e., assets, to fulfill their basic needs, which the Texas Family Code describes as the spouse’s “minimum reasonable needs,” and at least one of the circumstances below exists:

 - The paying spouse has a conviction for family violence against the other spouse or their child within two years of filing for divorce or while the divorce was pending.